adityaramesh/torch_utils/README.md

 accelerate convergence during the first few epochs.

 Both RMSProp and AdaDelta can be fine-tuned in the case the need to do so arises.
-Both of these algorithm accept another parameter called `decay`, sometimes referred to as the "memory size" in the literature.
+Both of these algorithms accept another parameter called `decay`, sometimes referred to as the "memory size" in the literature.
 (I think that this is a shitty name.)
 The default value is `0.95`; perhaps changing it to something slightly larger or smaller will help.
-Whatever you do, *do not* change the `epsilon` parameter!
+Whatever you do, **do not** change the `epsilon` parameter!